 QUESTION: What is the difference between the shadow self and the subconscious?

-Answer: The shadow self was a term coined by Carl Jung.
-He was initially a student of Freud who popularized the concept of the unconscious.
-The actual term unconscious itself was coined by the German philosopher Friedrich Schelling in the early 1800s.
-First be aware that Freud never used the term subconscious, to him it was only the unconscious and the conscious.
-The word subconscious these days is used many times as a replacement for the word unconscious especially by the new age movement.
+ANSWER: The shadow self was a term coined by Carl Jung.
+He was initially a student of Sigmund Freud, who popularized the concept of the unconscious.
+The actual term, unconscious, itself was coined by the German philosopher Friedrich Schelling in the early 1800s.
+First, be aware that Freud never used the term subconscious; to him it was only the unconscious and the conscious.
+The word subconscious these days is used many times as a replacement for the word unconscious, especially by the New Age movement.
 Confused yet?
 There is more!

-If I can sense the way you are asking the question I would answer that the shadow self is contained in the unconscious.
-An important question is what is your intent in asking?
+If I can sense the way you are asking the question, I would answer that the shadow self is contained in the unconscious.
+An important question is: what is your intent in asking?
 Curiosity is a beautiful thing.
-Intellectual understanding, as interesting and necessary as it might be at times is utterly useless when it comes to actual shadow work.
-Shadow work is a difficult and arduous endeavor that takes decades of effort to identify, own and integrate.
-It is easy to fall under the trap of believing intellectual understanding is the same as jumping into our not pleasant shit both feet in.
+Intellectual understanding, as interesting and necessary as it might be at times, is utterly useless when it comes to actual shadow work.
+Shadow work is a difficult and arduous endeavor that takes decades of effort to identify, own, and integrate.
+It is easy to fall under the trap of believing that intellectual understanding is the same as jumping into our "not pleasant shit" both feet in.
 If thirsty and looking for water, we need to start digging a well.
 A diagram of the well and the hard work involved in actually digging one are miles apart.